robcolbert/gablocked/README.md

 ## Known Issues

 - If a person who has blocked you changes their header or profile picture, your local data will still point at their old image(s) and they will fail to load.
-Export a fresh blockedby response and re-run the import.
+Export a fresh `blockedby` response and re-run the import.
 It will refresh every user and pull their latest profile metadata into Mongo.
 - The tool does not integrate Gab posts or timelines (and won't)
+- The tool does not remove users who've un-blocked you.
+The easy fix is to drop the `gablocked.gabusers` collection and re-run a fresh export of `blockedby`.